-Customized Training - 2 or More Days
+Customized Training - 2 to 5 Days

 Throughout our careers and here at Nine Dot Connects, we have delivered over 500 training courses in PCB and ECAD courses.
 Some of these we developed; others from our prior experiences at other companies.
 As a result we have detected trends and needs that are so obvious, that they are not obvious.